 Chromium 6 In Fresno’s Drinking Water

-Fresno’s drinking water has some of the highest levels of Chromium 6 among major cities in the U.S. Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
-In the 2017 Consumer Confidence Report, the city disclosed that the average concentration of Chromium 6 in drinking water was 2.8 parts per billion and the highest level detected was 11 parts per billion.
-For a bit of perspective, the California Environmental Protection Agency set a health goal of 0.02 parts per billion for Chromium 6 in drinking water.
+Fresno drinking water has some of the highest levels of Chromium 6 among major cities in the U.S. Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
+In the most recent Consumer Confidence Report, the city disclosed that the average concentration of Chromium 6 in drinking water was 2800 parts per trillion, and the highest level detected was 11,000 parts per trillion.
+For a bit of perspective, the California Water Boards previously set a public health goal of 20 parts per trillion for Chromium 6 in drinking water.
 Chromium 6 pollution is associated with metal processing, tannery facilities, chromate production, stainless steel welding, and pigment production.
 EPA has acknowledged that Chromium 6 is a known human carcinogen through inhalation, but is still determining its cancer potential through ingestion of drinking water.
 Lung, nasal and sinus cancers are associated with Chromium 6 exposure.
 Acute respiratory disease, cardiovascular, gastrointestinal, hematological, hepatic, renal, and neurological distress are health effects associated with high levels of chromium 6 exposure.

 Synthetic Contaminants Found In Fresno's Drinking Water